Bob Hannum Polishes Historic Markers in Time for the 250th

 Restoration of Works on Paper

-May 19, 2021 by Bob Hannum Leave a Comment
+May 19, 2021 by Bob Hannum

-Three Hundred Drawings Restored and Re-Framed
+Three Hundred Drawings Re-Framed

 About the Artist

-This multi-year project involved nearly three hundred works of art ranging in age from his first pieces of the early 1970’s to his newest work.
+This multi-year project involved nearly three hundred works of art ranging in age from his first pieces from the early 1970’s to his newest work.
 Some were in poor condition without acid free materials.
 Some had never been matted or framed before.

 Restoration